-In addition to last year's lessons (English, multi-media, arts and crafts, music, drama, dance, life skills, environmental protection and board games), we added science, geography and martial arts to increase diversity and fun.
+In addition to last year's lessons (English, multi-media, arts and crafts, music, drama, dance, life skills, environmental protection and board games, we added science, geography and martial arts to increase diversity and fun.
+A generous grant from UPS enabled us to hire professionals to teach the drama and martial arts classes this year.

 Thanks to the participation of volunteers from various companies, students enjoyed a different kind of summer this year.
 As with the previous year, volunteers from Target Global Sourcing conducted crafting classes for the children.
 PwC volunteers joined this year too; they not only took over the regular classes in the last week of the summer camp, but also taught children the basics of personal finance and other life skills.
-Teaching Nomad and Disney English provided students with professional oral English and English drama courses; $B \land BEL$ contributed creative craft lessons, and Christies invited students to a macaroon baking workshop.
+Teaching Nomad and Disney English provided students with professional oral English and English drama courses; BABEL contributed creative craft lessons, and Christies invited students to a macaroon baking workshop.